kos-lang/kos/doc/modules.md

  * block_size - ideal block size for reading/writing
  * flags      - bitflags representing OS-specific file attributes
  * inode      - inode number
+ * dev        - id of the device where the file is stored
  * hard_links - number of hard links
  * uid        - id of the owner
  * gid        - id of the owning group